vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI/UI Toolkit/Styling.md

      and not contribute to layout by using absolute. */
   position: absolute;
   height: 10px;
+  top: auto;
   left: 0;
   right: 0;
+  /* Set the radius to match the "dragger" */
+  border-radius: 5px;
 }

 .unity-base-slider--horizontal .unity-base-slider__dragger {